-The District has issued \$79,145,000 in Community Facilities District Special Tax Bonds to finance the acquisition and construction of public improvements within the Community Facilities Districts No. 1, 2, and 3.
-In July of 2014, the bonds were refinanced and combined into Series A and Series B bonds of \$51,695,000 and \$18,045,000.
+The District has issued \$79,145,000 in Community Facilities District Special Tax Bonds to finance the acquisition and construction of public improvements within the Community Facilities Districts (CFD) No. 1, 2, and 3.
+In July of 2014, CFD Bonds 1, 2, and 3 were refinanced and combined into Series A and Series B bonds of \$51,695,000 and \$18,045,000.
 The refinanced bonds have the same maturity dates with a lower interest rate.
+In December 2018, the District issued \$22,260,000 CFD No. 4 Bonds.
 The Bonds were issued pursuant to the Mello-Roos Community Facilities Act of 1982, and are special obligations of the District payable solely from revenues derived from special taxes levied on taxable land within the Community Facilities Districts.
 The Bonds are not general obligations of the District.
 Neither the faith and credit of the District, nor of either County, nor the State or any related political subdivision, is pledged to the payment of the Bonds.
 Therefore, these Bonds are not reflected as debt in the District's financial statements.
-As of June 30, 2018, the remaining balance on the bonds was \$61,980,000.
+As of June 30, 2020, the remaining balance on the bonds was \$76,135,000.